Ichhadhari/Projects/Machine Learning/Medical Insurance US charges Prediction/README.md

 # Medical Insurance US Charges Prediction

-Scrutinized [Dataset](https://www.kaggle.com/datasets/mirichoi0218/insurance) and analysis important things.
-Which can be use for predict charges for insurance.
+Scrutinized [Dataset](https://www.kaggle.com/datasets/mirichoi0218/insurance) and analysis important things.In this project I will apply regression techniques of supervised learning to predict the medical insurance charges.
 According to Data analysis work on model building.

 ### key attributes that I worked in this project